How to use Copyfish 🐟

 Visualize the quality of the extracted text in seconds.
 Copyfish displays the OCR result in red on top of the original text in the image.
 We call this text overlay.
-And if you double-click the screenshot, a copy of it open in a new tab.
-That makes it easier to verify larger screenshots, as it avoids the scrolling.
+And if you double-click the screenshot, a copy of it opens in a new tab.
+That makes it easier to verify larger screenshots, as it avoids scrolling.

 Work with local files

 You can drag & drop local images or PDF on your browser window and use Copyfish on these, just like you would with images on a website.
-For this to work, you need to allow Copyfish to access file urls in the Chrome extension settings:
+For this to work, you need to allow Copyfish to access file URLs in the Chrome extension settings: